materialsproject/crystaltoolkit/README.md

 You can read more about Crystal Toolkit in our preprint, available [here](https://arxiv.org/abs/2302.06147).

-A BibTeX citation is as follows:
+A [citation.cff](CITATION.cff) file is available or a BibTeX citation is as follows:

 ```bibtex
 @article{horton2023crystal,